Second U.S. judge blocks Commerce restrictions on TikTok

 Nichols’ order enjoins the agency from barring data hosting within the United States for TikTok, content delivery services and other technical transactions.

-On Friday, the Trump administration declined to grant TikTok owner ByteDance a new extension of Trump’s August order requiring it to divest TikTok’s U.S. assets, but talks will continue, Reuters reported.
+On Friday, the Trump administration declined to grant ByteDance a new extension of Trump’s August order requiring it to divest TikTok’s U.S. assets, but talks will continue, Reuters reported.

 The Treasury Department said late on Friday the government “is engaging with ByteDance to complete the divestment and other steps necessary to resolve the national security risks.”